Pre-1 July 1983 amount and tax

 Calculating John’s tax components

-The amount of tax payable will depend on how John accesses his benefit.
+The amount of tax payable on the taxable component will depend on how John accesses his benefit.

 Here are two scenarios involving John and the impact of having a pre-1 July 1983 service period on his tax payable.